hashicorp/consul/website/source/docs/agent/options.html.md

 ## <a id="ports-used"></a>Ports Used

 Consul requires up to 6 different ports to work properly, some on TCP, UDP, or both protocols.
-Below we document the requirements for each port.

 Review the [required ports](/docs/install/ports.html) table for a list of required ports and their default settings.